 A set of rules is designed jointly and iteratively.
 Regular reflection loops identify redundant rules or those that have become dysfunctional.
 In retrospectives9, for example, suggestions are made to eliminate superfluous and dysfunctional rules or to replace them with functional rules.
 By consistently focusing on customer needs, an attempt is made to keep the overgrowth of the internal control system at bay.

-These companies tend to be more risky than traditional ones.
-They have lower access thresholds and a higher degree of networking with the outside world.
-Few rules and requirements increase behavior options.
+These companies tend to be more risk-averse than traditional ones.
+They have lower entry thresholds and a higher degree of connectivity with the outside world.
+A few rules and specifications increase the behavior options.
 More creativity is possible, and with it the complexity increases.
-To consciously accept this dynamic presupposes that you do not want to predict and control employee behavior.
-Companies with rules that grow iteratively rely on the power of self-organization.
+Consciously accepting this dynamic requires not wanting to predict and control employee behavior.
+Companies with a set of rules that grow iteratively rely on the power of self-organization.
 The complexity is high and cannot be managed with traditional management structures.

 Share your own knowledge

 In recent years, it has been common practice for top managers of traditional large companies to make a journey of discovery into Silicon Valley.
 The extent to which knowledge can be adapted after the trip and will have an impact on one's own culture is another matter.